 Once I clock in work, I’ll wash my hands and wear my work attire.
 Later I’ll clean the store and ensure that it is in order.
 Once this is done, I’ll check to see that the shelves are stocked up and have fresh products.
 While doing this, I’ll make sure that I discard expired items.

 The next thing I’ll do is to ensure that everything is well displayed and that they have the proper labels.
-I’ll also check if there are any products out of order and request them.
+I’ll also check if any products are out of order and request them.
 Once I finish up ensuring the store is in order now, I can wait for the customers to come in for me to help them out when need be.

 6. Describe Briefly About Your Experience